semaphoreci/semaphore/docs/docs/using-semaphore/optimization/docker.md

 Docker images are organized as layers, which you can leverage to speed up the build process on large images.

-In order to leverave layer caching you can modify your Docker build job as follows
+In order to leverage layer caching you can modify your Docker build job as follows

 <Steps>